Charge-loop current order and Z3 nematicity mediated by bond-order fluctuations in kagome metal AV3Sb5 (A=Cs,Rb,K)

+In contrast, the $1Q$ cLC state is realized when $2d_{2,a}/d_{2,b}$ is smaller than unity.
+Thus, the electronic state becomes nematic at $T_{\rm cLC} \ (>T_{\rm BO})$.
+In this case, there is no secondary BO component above $T_{\rm BO}$.
+Recently, strong evidence of the emergence of the $1Q$ cLC state at $\sim130$K ($>T_{\rm BO}$) has been reported by the magnetic torque measurement \cite{Asaba}.

-We note that the nematic state is also caused by the $3Q$ state composed of the three-dimensional (3D) BO at $\q_n^{\rm 3D}$ with $q_{1,z}^{\rm 3D}=q_{2,z}^{\rm 3D}=\pi$ and $q_{3,z}^{\rm 3D}=0$, as discussed in Ref. \cite{Balents2021}: This nematic 3D-BO state is different from the present TRSB nematic BO+cLC state.
-These two different nematic states would be realized at different temperatures.
+The obtained nematic BO+cLC state is TRSB and two-dimensional.
+Other possible nematic state is the shift-stacking of the $3Q$ BO layers, each of which has $C_6$ symmetry.
+The shift-stacking is caused by the $3Q$ state composed of the 3D BO at $\q_n^{\rm 3D}$ with $q_{1,z}^{\rm 3D}=q_{2,z}^{\rm 3D}=\pi$ and $q_{3,z}^{\rm 3D}=0$ \cite{Balents2021}.
+We stress that these two different nematic states can be realized at different temperatures.